* Irish 10-year yields fall to new record low below 3 pct

 from "the full spectrum of investors," including pension funds

 and insurers, which tend to hold on to the paper for longer than

-But it pushed through drastic budget measures swiftly, while
+But Dublin pushed through structural reforms swiftly, while

 the European Central Bank eased worries about the euro zone's

 future with its conditional promise in 2012 to buy a country's